Semiparametric Estimation of Long-Term Treatment Effects: Estimation

 \begin{remark} \cref{as: rates} imposes the restriction that the product of the estimation errors for the long-term outcome means and propensity scores converges at the rate $o(n^{-1/2})$.\footnote{If the true propensity score $\varrho(x)$ is known, then using this information when constructing $\hat{\tau}_{1,\mathsf{DML}}$ may produce an estimator that performs well in finite-samples.
 However, plugging the true propensity score into an estimator based off of a non-orthogonal moment would probably be inefficient.
 For example, in \cite{hahn1998role}, an IPW type estimator for the average treatment effect based off of the true propensity score is shown to be inefficient.} These rates can be achieved, even if the dimensionality of the covariates or the short-term outcomes is increasing with $n$, by many standard machine learning algorithms including the Lasso and Dantzig selector \citep{bickel2009simultaneous,belloni2014pivotal}, boosting algorithms \citep{ye2017boosting}, regression trees and random forests \citep{wager2015adaptive}, and neural networks \citep{chen1999improved,farrell2021deep} under appropriate conditions on the structure or sparsity of the underlying model.

 In \cref{sec:nested}, we verify that estimates of $\bar{\mu}_w(x)$ and $\bar{\nu}_w(x)$ based on linear sieves can achieve these rates under sufficiently stringent restrictions on the smoothness of the long-term outcome means.
-Analysis of more complicated estimators of nuisance parameters of this form, e.g., featuring penalization or more complicated bases, is an interesting direction for further research. \end{remark}
+It is reasonable to expect that analogous results should be available for more complicated estimators, e.g., featuring penalization or more complicated bases.
+Results of this form are an interesting direction for further research. \end{remark}

 \cref{thm: large-sample} establishes the asymptotic properties of the estimators formulated in \cref{def: dml}.
 For the sake of brevity, we state the result only for the Latent Unconfounded Treatment Model.
 An analogous result holds for the Statistical Surrogacy Model.
 We provide proofs for both results in \cref{sec: proof of large-sample}. \begin{theorem} ~ Let $\mathcal{P}\subset\mathcal{M}_\lambda$ be the set of all probability distributions $P$ for $\{B_i\}_{i=1}^n$ that satisfy the Latent Unconfounded Treatment Model stated in \cref{def: lut} in addition to \cref{as: bounds}.
 If \cref{as: rates} holds for $\mathcal P$, then